 Here’s how it works…

 Fringe community members who have contributed time, energy, funds, or participation to the Fringe are sent a ballot on the last day of the Fringe.
 It includes their favorite show across a number of vectors (more information coming soon)..
-During the awards ceremony on June 24 at Fringe Central, the winner is chosen and provided with a statuette.
+During the awards ceremony, the winner is chosen and provided with a statuette.

 - You can travel to the US on a (free) tourist visa